TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 <sup>Strings, amirite?</sup>{.caption}

 Despite its diminishing presence, **injection vulnerabilities** are still a dangerous, prevalent class of bugs.
 This includes vulnerabilities such as SQL injection (SQLi) and cross-site scripting (XSS).
-Discovery and exploitation techniques are widely documented and understood, underscoring the significant potential impact these vulnerabilities can have on application security.
+Discovery and exploitation techniques are widely documented and understood, underscoring the significant risk these vulnerabilities can have on application security.

-Let's address some common issues:
+Let's address some concerns:

 1. How do injection issues arise?
-    - Typically, they arise when accepting unfiltered text fields and query parameters in HTTP requests.
+    - Typically, they arise when accepting unsanitised text fields and query parameters in HTTP requests.
 For example:
         - search function on a website (SQLi)
         - logging of user agents and parameters (SQLi)
         - trusting (failing to sanitise) a URL parameter (XSS)
         - Web 2.0 user content submission, e.g. comments, posts ({% abbr "SSTI", "Server-Side Template Injection" %})
         - many more subtle cases!
+    - Generally, using allowlists are better than denylists.
+Instead of preventing quotes in an address field, allow only letters, numbers, spaces, and commas.
 2. Can an application still be vulnerable to SQLi attacks even if the backend does not directly return database values in the response?
     - Yes.
 Attackers can exfiltrate data through other means, such as...
         - error-based techniques, i.e. stringifying data in an error message (very commonly overlooked);
         - [blind techniques, i.e. checking the status code, response body, or response time](/posts/automating-boolean-sql-injection-with-python); and
         - out-of-band techniques, i.e. checking DNS/HTTP requests.

- Here are some good examples I’ve seen:
+3. What are some ways to protect against injection issues?
+Here are some good examples I’ve observed:

-{% alert "success" %}
-- Validate everything.
-Numbers are validated.
-Enums are validated.
-For instance, gender must be one of “male”, “female”, or “other”.
-Any other values such as “attack helicopter” will be rejected.
+    - **Input Validation**
+        - Numbers should be validated.
+Strings should be escaped.
+Enums should be validated against an allowlist.
-- Being untrusting towards all user/database values and sanitising with DOMPurify.
-This is especially crucial for CMSs.
+        - Don't trust user/database values.
+Sanitise user content to be inserted into HTML with sanitisers such as DOMPurify.
+This is especially crucial for CMSs and chatrooms.
-{% endalert %}
+    - **Parameterized Queries**
+        - Use parameterized queries in database interactions to prevent SQL injection attacks.
+This approach separates SQL code from user input, reducing the risk of malicious code execution and data leaks.

 ### 11. Knowledge is Power

-**Information disclosure** is a severely underestimated issue, with the potential to accelerate attacks.
+**Information disclosure** is a severely underestimated issue with the potential to accelerate attacks.

 What might a typical hacking scenario look like?
 With thousands of exploits and vulnerabilities out there, I have no idea where to start.
 So I'll start by narrowing the possibilities.
 What tech are you using?
 What libraries, frameworks, versions?
 If I know all this, I can narrow my search drastically.